RadoslawG123/Portfolio/README.md

-# Welcome to my portfolio
 ## Hi, I'm Radek 👋
-## Second-year student of geospatial informatics at the AGH University of Science and Technology in Krakow
+Second-year student of geospatial informatics at the AGH University of Science and Technology in Krakow